 Many schools make the mistake of referring to their Microsoft software as having a Site License.
 Let’s make it clear that there is no such thing as a Microsoft Site License.
 There are of course subscription based annual licenses from Microsoft that can cover all of the computers in the school, but you will need to budget for this type of license.

-Much of the older CD-ROM titles may not be compatible with Windows XP or Windows Vista.
+Much of the older CD-ROM titles may not be compatible with Windows 7, 8.1 or Windows 10.
 Be prepared to bin these old titles.
 It may not be worth the time or effort in trying to get this software to work.

 Most educational Software is designed for Standalone use and may not work well in a networked environment.
 You need to sacrifice some of the benefits of a managed network for some of the features in the software.

-Windows XP or Windows Vista?
-Many new computers these days will now arrive with a Windows Vista license.
-The chances are that the version of Windows Vista will be a Home version, such as Home Basic Edition or Home Premium Edition.
-These versions of Windows Vista are NOT able to be managed by centralised file server.
-To get the full benefits of a centrally managed network system you will need to purchase an additional upgrade license for Windows Vista Business Edition.
+Windows 7 or Windows 10?
+Many new computers these days will arrive with a Windows 10 OEM license.
+If you buy from PC World, the chances are that the version of Windows will be a Home Edition, such as Home Basic Edition or Home Premium Edition.
+These versions of Windows are NOT able to be managed by centralised file server.
+To get the full benefits of a centrally managed network system you will need to purchase an additional upgrade license for Windows Professional, Education or Enterprise.

 Where possible when buying new software for your network, try to make sure that the software has been designed for network deployment.
 This type of software can be installed across the network from a centralised location, often unattended and pushed from the servers Active Directory.